-This programme, offering part-time, evening, face-to-face study, allows you to take two language modules reaching a minimum exit level of Stage 2 in the target language (Common European Framework of Reference for Language (CEFR), Level B1, and Japanese Language Proficiency Test (JLPT) N5-N4) and a maximum exit level of Stage 4 (CEFR, Level C1, JLPT N3) in your target language at the end of a two-year period of study, depending on entry level.
+This programme, offering part-time, evening, face-to-face study, allows you to take two language modules reaching a minimum exit level of Stage 2 in the target language (Common European Framework of Reference for Language (CEFR), Level B1, Japanese Language Proficiency Test (JLPT) N5-N4, and Test of Proficiency in Korean (TOPIK) 1) and a maximum exit level of Stage 4 (CEFR, Level C1, JLPT N3, TOPIK 2) in your target language at the end of a two-year period of study, depending on entry level.
 Students will also study cultural modules relevant to their language choice, either through the medium of that language, or in English.
 The programme is a modular enrolment Cert HE.